wavemaker/nvd3/README.md

 * Firefox: latest version
 * Internet Explorer: 10+

-## Do we support D3 v4.x?
+## Do we support D3 v4.x and above?

-No, we do not...  we are very interested in taking this on but could use some help.
-Please let us know if you'd like to help make this a reality!  :)
+Yes, we do support till d3 version 7.8.5

 ## Changelog